nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tag a contact with multiple tags

-    1. Prerequisites: Contact at index 1 no tag and contact at index 2 has tag.
+    1. Prerequisites: Contact at index 1 no tag and contact at index 2 has no tag.

     1. Test case: `tag 1 t/johnBirthday t/party`<br>
        Expected: Tags added to contact at index 1.
 Details of the tags added to contact shown in the status message.